 [I haven’t exactly mastered this and have merely assembled this post while learning things for myself.
 Please submit any tips or tricks or great videos and educational material.
-I still do not know enough about observing spoilage organisms in a distillery context or readily distinguishing budding from fission yeasts.
-My immediate goals are making uncontaminated pure culture Pombe yeast starters with sufficient cell concentration for scale up.]
+My immediate goals are making uncontaminated pure culture Pombe yeast starters with sufficient cell concentration for scale up.
+Even if you use a counting app, double check your math.
+I was making a mistake for a while that dramatically under counted my yeast.]

 The hemacytometer is a specialty slide for a microscope originally designed to count blood cells hence the name, but it can even count yeast and sometimes bacteria.
 It works on the concept of a fixed volume and precisely etched grid for counting cells.
 Its use is a requisite skill set of the brewer and wine maker so it should also be requisite for any distiller aiming to make fine spirits.
 There is incredible educational resources available to get familiar with the tool which I aim to collect here.
 I’m also soliciting tips and tricks for those that understand it in the distillery context.